American Volga Relief Society: Historical context

 Following the Russian Revolution and subsequent Bolshevik seizure of the government in 1917, Vladimir Lenin became the de facto leader of the newly formed Soviet Union.
 One of the first acts of the Lenin government was to confiscate and redistribute peasant lands in order to institute a system of collective farming.
 In the Volga region, farmers were required to relinquish their seed wheat, preventing them from planting wheat for the following year and effectively destroying the potential harvest.
 The Saratov and Samara provinces, along the Volga River, saw ethnic Germans resisting the seizure of peasant land and seed wheat.
 The Lenin government responded by ordering complete grain requisition and an extermination campaign.
 Along with this, crops failed due a drought, and by 1921, the region was being devastated by famine, starvation, and war.

-This part of the country, along with the Ukraine, was one of the largest grain-producing regions, and the loss of both labor power and collective farms would have been a blow to the new Bolshevik government.
+This part of the country, along with Ukraine, was one of the largest grain-producing regions, and the loss of both labor power and collective farms would have been a blow to the new Bolshevik government.
 For fear of an increased number of rebellions, the Bolshevik government requested international famine relief organizations into the area, despite several years of denying a crisis.
 Many of the American relief efforts were coordinated under Herbert Hoover's American Relief Administration, which coordinated and oversaw non-governmental relief operations.
 The privately funded AVRS was a part of this organizational relief campaign of the United States federal government.

 The famine

-The Russian famine of 1921-1922 generated an enormous amount of media coverage in the United States, and public support for the victims of the famine was high.
+The Russian famine of 1921–1922 generated an enormous amount of media coverage in the United States, and public support for the victims of the famine was high.
 Reports of conditions from family members and journalists in the Volga region pointed suggested a bleak picture with an emphasis on the sensational, particularly as regards the deaths of children and the rumors of cannibalism among people living in remote areas of the Soviet Union.

 The Russian famine also generated a number of diseases, including typhus, that further decimated the population.
 In total, estimates suggest approximately five million people perished all over Russia during the famine.